FederatedAI/FATE/cluster-deploy/README.md

 sh service.sh status
 ```

-If the server is a task_manager node, you also need:
+If the server is a fate_flow node, you also need:

 ```
-cd /data/projects/fate/python/arch/task_manager
+cd /data/projects/fate/python/fate_flow
 sh service.sh status
 ```